9.30.2009

 Coney Island Beach & Boardwalk

-Keyspan Park parking lot, off Surf Avenue, between West 19th and West 20th Streets
+At the Keyspan Park parking lot, off Surf Avenue, between West 19th and West 20th Streets

 Brooklyn, NY 11224